Skip to main content

 What Is a Landing Page?

-A landing page is a standalone web page.
-You use it to drive a single action.
+A landing page is a standalone web page designed to drive one specific action.

 When to Use a Landing Page

-Use a landing page when you want one clear outcome.
+Use a landing page when you want users to complete one clear action.

 Landing Page Do’s